 An estimated 1 in 3 Gold Coast homes will be attacked by Termites (White Ants) but you can reduce your risk by ensuring that your home has a Termite Management System installed that is eligable for either Termite Insurance or a Warranty.
-Termite Protection options include Physical Barriers, Chemical Barriers and Termite Monitoring and Baiting Systems.
+Termite Protection options include Physical Termite Barriers, Chemical Termite Barriers and Termite Monitoring and Baiting Systems.

 Physical Termite Barrier

 A physical termite barrier is designed to prevent concealed termite entry to a house and is installed at the time of construction in accordance with AS 3660.1:2014 Termite Management Part 1: New Building Work.
 It forces termites to track over the physical barrier enabling termite inspectors to visually identify termite mudding.
 A durable notice should be fixed to the building, often found in the meter box and a Certificate of Installation provided.

 Chemical Termite Barrier

 A Chemical Barrier is a termiticide-treated layer of soil, installed in accordance with AS 3660.2:2017 Termite Management Part 2: In and around existing buildings and structures, surrounding and where applicable under a building.
 A durable notice should be permanently fixed to the building, often found in the meter box and a Certificate of Termite Treatment provided.